bertreb/pimatic-hass/README.md

     topic: 'hass/status'
     payload: 'offline'
 ```
 It's important to use in Hass the same discovery_prefix you are using in the Pimatic plugin.
 Otherwise the automatic installation of devices will not work.
+The discover_topic and the first part of the birth_message/will-message topic must be the same.
+Default 'hass' is used.
+If you change the discovery_prefix in the plugin config, you must also change these 3 values in home-assistant's configuratio.yaml.

 Now you can add the MQTT integration in Home Assistant.
 Goto to the settings menu and select integrations.
 Pusg the add button (+) and type mqtt.